-Although the site would not be managed expressly to provide visitor opportunities, existing landowners may continue to allow the Japanese Cultural Center of Hawai'i's (JCCH) site tours and educational activities on occasion when permission is expressly granted by the landowner.
-The University of Hawai'i-West O'ahu (UHWO) would continue to conduct field schools at Honouliuli Internment Camp, as allowed by the current landowner.
+Although the site would not be managed expressly to provide visitor opportunities, existing landowners may continue to allow the JCCH site tours and educational activities on occasion when permission is expressly granted by the landowner.
+UHWO would continue to conduct field schools at Honouliuli Internment Camp, as allowed by the current landowner.